 In 2019, Michael Rosenblum received an experimental new prostate cancer treatment after the disease spread to his bones.
-Since then, he has been symptom-free.
-The treatment is now FDA-approved.
+He remains symptom-free.
+The treatment is now approved for more patients.

-Prostate cancer treatment took a major step forward today as the U.S. Food and Drug Administration approved a new therapy that zeros in on cancer cells to destroy them.
-The treatment, called 177Lu-PSMA-617, uses a molecule that selectively seeks out and attaches to a specific protein on the cancer cell surface called PSMA (prostate-specific membrane antigen).
-The technology delivers radiation that damages DNA and destroys the cancer cell.
+More patients with prostate cancer are now eligible for a treatment that uses radiopharmaceuticals to zero in on cancer cells to destroy them.
+The U.S. Food and Drug Administration has expanded approval for 177Lu-PSMA-617 (Pluvicto®) so it can be used earlier in treatment.
+The therapy uses a molecule that selectively seeks out and attaches to a specific protein on the cancer cell surface called PSMA (prostate-specific membrane antigen).
+It delivers radiation that damages DNA and destroys the cancer cell.

 The FDA approval is the latest bold advance in the emerging field of theranostics, which uses radioactive substances to visualize cancer cells and destroy them without harming normal cells.
 It also enables doctors to determine how well a treatment is actually working.